rocketeerbkw/DNA/README.md

 # DNA
-Codebase for ripley, comments, moderation and tweets
+Codebase for ripley, comments, moderation and tweets.